madebykind/madebykind-v3/content/services/digital/digital-sustainability.md

   ![The Eco-friendly Web Alliance accreditation logo](https://madebykind.imgix.net/efwa-logo-blue.jpg)

   While it’s only one consideration, it is possible to calculate the carbon emissions of a single we page view.

-  While this doesn’t take into account the energy usage on a user’s device or any other environmental impacts, it does give a clear indication of whether a website is sustainable or could be improved.
+This gives a clear indication of whether a website is sustainable and how it can be improved.

   This website, like many of our clients' websites, has been independently audited by the <a href="https://ecofriendlyweb.org/" target="_blank">Eco-Friendly Web Alliance</a>.